Besides taxes, IRS charge various penalties and interest.

 The shortage to meet the required payment, T for the year, and T/4 each quarter.

 interest rate on each quarter (I1, I2, I3, I4) which is the federal short-term rate in the first month of the previous quarter, rounded to the nearest integer, plus 3%.
-This rate is also directly documented in the lastest file in this IRS drop.
+This rate is also directly documented here.

 The length of the time owed.
 Since the quarterly estimated tax due dates for each quarter are: 4/15, 6/15, 9/15, and 1/15, you are late each quarter for 12, 10, 7, and 3 months respectively assuming you pay tax on 4/15 next year.